 BMW’s F30 generation includes the F30, F31, and F34 produced from 2011 to 2019.
-Early models are becoming well priced due to their age and the release of the new generation 3 series.
-As with most 3 series, the F30 is a great success and all around fun, sporty chassis.
-Notably, the F30 generation was the first 3 series to ditch coupes as they receive the 4 series badge.
+Early models are becoming well-priced due to their age and the release of the new G20 generation 3 series.
+As with most 3 series, the F30 is a great success and an all-around fun, sporty chassis.
+Notably, the F30 generation was the first 3 series to ditch coupes as coupe models received the 4 series badge.
 In this article, we’ll examine the various F30 models and the performance, reliability, and driving experience of each.

 Again, the F30 generation includes a few different chassis codes.
 We will mostly refer to them as F30.
 However, the breakdown of specific chassis codes is as follows:

 F30 BMW – Sedan